th14go/android-kotlin-lists-finance-offline/README.md

 # Lists Finance Offline
-App Android in Java for Create, Read, Update and Delete lists of finances Offline (MVVM)
+App Android in Kotlin for Create, Read, Update and Delete lists of finances Offline (MVVM)